Brachyrhaphis rhabdophora

 Brachyrhaphis rhabdophora, commonly known as the lace brachy, is a poeciliid fish from Costa Rica.

-Brachyrhaphis rhabdophora is similar to B. roseni, with a shorter gonopodium than B. olomina.
+B. rhabdophora is similar to B. roseni, with a shorter gonopodium than B. olomina.
 Rosen and Bailey (1963) considered B. olomina to be a synonym of B. rhabdophora.
 By 1998 Bussing had demonstrated that these two Brachyrhaphis populations should be treated as different species.

-Brachyrhaphis rhabdophora grows to 6 cm.
+B. rhabdophora grows to 6 cm.
 It has a straight or a slightly arched profile and up to 12 vertical stripes on the sides, which are more conspicuous in males and may be absent in large females.
 A half of the dorsal fin is yellow or orange, and the fin has a dark margin.
 The margin of the caudal fin is also yellow or orange; males additionally have a dark band before the margin.
 The anal fin is yellow with a dark blotch.
 Females are larger than males and have a stronger build.